phasewalker18/ReaControl24/README.md

 ### Coding standards

-50% NOOB, 50% IDIOT.
+50% NOOB, 49% IDIOT, 1% Beer driven lunacy.
 Any contributors should feel free to laugh and point, as long as the criticism can be usefully applied.

 ## Deployment